olaoritsland/finance-dashboard-demo/README.md

 ### Setup

 This setup and the scripts used are designed to be executed in Cloud Shell.
 Therefore, this guide assumes that you work in Cloud Shell.
-If you prefer to develop locally instead, you may need to make some changes.
+If you prefer to develop locally instead, you will need to make some changes that are not covered here.

 **1. Create a new private repository on your GitHub account and name it finance-dashboard-demo.
 Use these settings:**